SOS: A Billion Dollars... But Nothing Changes

 Reproduction is the core issue behind dog overpopulation and the resulting euthanasia and there is not significant effort in this sector with a comprehensive, long term strategy.

-We are pouring billions of dollars a year at the end of the line but there is no hope of ever quelling or ending the overpopulation crisis without shifting effort / resources to the head of the problem.
+We are pouring billions of dollars a year at the end of the line but there is no hope of ever quelling or ending the overpopulation crisis without adding or shifting effort and resources to the head of the problem.

 What Is The Core Issue Behind The Need to Euthanize Healthy, Adoptable Dogs For Space?